Research and career development support for UChicago students

 For more information about any of the opportunities below, contact Aaron Wilder, Academic Engagement Coordinator, Feitler Center for Academic Inquiry.

 Paid opportunities for UChicago Students

-Presented in partnership with the College Center for Research and Fellowships, this program supports research opportunities at the Smart Museum of Art resulting in an original creative work (of visual art, music, dance, writing), exhibition, program, or scholarly essay.
+This program supports research opportunities at the Smart Museum of Art resulting in an original creative work (of visual art, music, dance, writing), exhibition, program, or scholarly essay.
 Students propose their own projects grounded in academic research (library, database, archive, conservation, materials science laboratory, or other museums) into one or more objects in the Museum’s collection.

 Typical application cycle: Positions post in spring through fall for the next academic year